 At the beginning of this year, the UK was facing blackouts as energy firms started to take the strain.
 But, as an individual, what sustainable action can you take to save energy even during blackouts?

 By using solar power, you can run basic appliances and keep the lights on whenever your power supply cuts out.
 While switching off-grid to solar power is an expensive option right now, you can still take advantage of its energy-saving features during power outages.

 Investing in a solar power kit such as the GVSHINE Solar Panel Lighting Kit could be your solution when facing blackouts.
 This home off-grid power system will have your LED lights shining, your mobile charged, and your fan operating, saving you on energy costs while living sustainably too.

 While I would love to have the strength to cycle 150 km to work and back, using my own pedal power, a bit of help would go a long way.
 This is why electric bikes are becoming so popular.
 Instead of breaking out in a sweat with your conventional pedal bike, you can cruise on into your office with your nifty e-bike.

 Electric bikes such as the ANCHEER 26” Electric City Bike are designed to be powered by lithium-ion batteries.
 This particular bike is capable of reaching up to 16 miles per hour for up to 35 miles before you need to charge it up again.
 The comfortable seating design also means you can ride in a relaxed and safe posture.

 While this is an electric bike, you can also switch over to a normal ride when you want to tone up your leg muscles on those short trips to the shops around the corner.
-E-bikes are a great way to minimizing your carbon footprint and to living a more sustainable lifestyle.
+E-bikes are a great way to minimize your carbon footprint and to live a more sustainable lifestyle.

 3. Save Water With Dual Flush Toilets